Mr. Rahul Paul reports

 Radisson Mining Resources Inc. has released significant high-grade gold intercepts from the continuing 130,000-metre exploration drill program at its 100-per-cent-owned O'Brien gold project located along the Larder-Lake-Cadillac break, halfway between Rouyn-Noranda and Val d'Or in Quebec, Canada.

-Significant intercepts from resource expansion drilling (upper 450 metres) along trend No. 2:
+- Significant intercepts from resource expansion drilling along trend No. 1:

 HIGHLIGHT DRILL RESULTS